Workflows

 • Enabling (and/or disabling) system services such as the preferred network manager.

 • Modifying the list of installed applications.
+This is especially more prevalent when you enable more than workflow module.

 • Setting up programs with custom configurations which could cause conflicts with the defaults (upstream or from nixpkgs) or with another workflow module.